by Dr. Lawrence Wilson

 Supplementing copper and zinc together has a different effect than giving them separately.
 At times, separate administration is better, while at other times they must be given together, such as when the sodium/potassium ratio is low.

 Antagonists.
 In contrast, some minerals, vitamins and all other molecules oppose or antagonize other minerals, vitamins and other nutrient molecules.
 These are called antagonists in biology and medicine.
 Antagonists are a very critical area of mineral availability.

 Examples of mineral antagonisms are that some minerals compete for carrier proteins in the intestines and this affects their utilization.
 Other minerals compete for binding sites in trillions of enzymes.

 An interesting phenomenon is that nutrient minerals always compete for binding sites with toxic metals to some degree.
 This is known as the theory of Preferred Minerals.
 Hormones compete with some toxic chemicals for hormone receptors, and so forth.

 How the body prioritizes which minerals, vitamins and hormones it will utilize and where they will be utilized is another complex subject, but bears directly on the question of bioavailability.

 9. Other.
-In some instances, the bioavailability of a chemical or mineral will be influenced by other factors such as illnesses or infections, the effect of high or low body temperature, the pH of the blood, the cells, the lymph and the interstitial fluid, and possibly many other factors.
+The bioavailability of a chemical or mineral is also influenced by other factors.
+These include illnesses such as infections, the effect of high or low body temperature, the pH of the blood, the cells, the lymph and the interstitial fluid, and possibly other factors.

-The process of figuring what works best in the body continues.
-As new research reveals better ways to nourish, hydrate, oxygenate and rebuild bodies, I will share it all on this website.
+We continue to research with over 2000 clients at the present time (2019).
+As new research reveals better ways to nourish, hydrate, oxygenate and rebuild bodies, we will share what we learn in this and other articles on this website.